-5. Estimate the Pearson's r for the relationship portrayed here and tell us what the value of r that you have selected means for the direction and magnitude of the relationship.
+6. Estimate the Pearson's r for the relationship portrayed here and tell us what the value of r that you have selected means for the direction and magnitude of the relationship.
 Write two sentences interpret the meaning of that relationship.
-If you wanted to get the best mileage possible, what does this tell you about the type of car you should buy?
+If you wanted to get the best exam score possible, what does this tell you about the number of classes you can miss?